Sterling weakens as Brexit fears remain, risk-off returns

 A no-deal Brexit is not fully factored into the price of sterling at the moment, Jones said.
 “It doesn’t bode too well for sterling at the moment,” he added.

-Prime Minister Boris Johnson’s spokesman urged companies on Wednesday to prepare for Britain’s leaving the EU single market and customs union at the end of the year regardless of the outcome of talks.
+Prime Minister Boris Johnson’s spokesman urged companies on Wednesday to prepare for Britain’s exit from the EU single market and customs union at the end of the year regardless of the outcome of talks.

 Some market participants, however, believe that the December transition deadline might get extended because of the new coronavirus pandemic, which slowed down Brexit negotiations, keeping the pound near the top of its recent trading range.